Content Map Terms

 - When a weight-loss diet doesn't work, some people may try unhealthy behaviours, such as fasting or skipping meals, vomiting, or misusing laxatives.

 - Some people feel so defeated after repeatedly failing to lose weight and keep it off that they give up altogether on healthy eating and being active.

 Instead of thinking weight loss, think healthy gain.

-If you decide that you do need to make some changes, here are some steps to reaching a healthy weight:
+If you decide that you do need to make some changes, here are some steps to reaching a healthy weight and improving your health: